bofeng001/3D-Interactions-Dataset/README.md

   <img src="images/bbox_2.gif" width="160px">
 </div>

-In this dataset, we split our dataset into 2920 episodes for training, and 200 episodes for validation and test.
-Each episode has a length of 100.

 ## Reference

 [1] Community, B. O. *Blender -a 3D modelling and rendering package*.
 Blender Foundation, Stichting Blender Foundation, Amsterdam, 2018.
 URL: http://www.blender.org.

 [2] Johnson, J. E., Hariharan, B., van der Maaten, L., Fei-Fei, L., Zitnick, C. L., and Girshick, R. B. Clevr: A diagnostic dataset for compositional language and elementary visual reasoning. *2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, pp. 1988–1997, 2016.